kmontocam/MA2003B/README.md

 `! pip install openpyxl`

-And the default Data Science toolkit built into conda
+And the default Data Science toolkit built into `base` conda